Netsach/concrete-mailer/README.md

 ## Description

-:email: `concrete-mailer` is a python package for sending rich e-mails.
+`concrete-mailer` is a python package for sending rich e-mails.

 - It automatically embeds the linked image in email inline attachments.
 - It avoids emails to end up in SPAM (applying best practices, with no guarantee)